 Oppenheimer, however, failed to reasonably enforce these policies; thus, representatives continued to solicit retail customers to purchase non-traditional ETFs and continued to execute unsolicited non-traditional ETF transactions even though the customers did not meet Oppenheimer’s stated criteria.
 From August 2009 through September 30, 2013, more than 760 Oppenheimer representatives executed more than 30,000 non-traditional ETF transactions totaling approximately $1.7 billion for customers.

-Fellows Hymowitz, P.C, Safirstein Metcalf LLP and The Galbraith Law Firm LLC represent investors (both retail and institutional) who have suffered financial losses as a result of misconduct.
+Fellows Hymowitz Rice, Safirstein Metcalf LLP and The Galbraith Law Firm LLC represent investors (both retail and institutional) who have suffered financial losses as a result of misconduct.